 Have you recently noticed a clicking noise coming from the front of your vehicle?
 Is the clicking noise more noticeable when turning at a low speed, i.e. when maneuvering in a shopping mall parking lot?
-Does it sound like metal on metal contact?
+Does it sound like metal-on-metal contact?
 If you answered yes to any of these questions, we might have the solution in this article.

 Clicking noises when turning can be caused by a loose Castle nut on your front lower ball joint.
 Ensure the Castle nut is torqued down to the proper specification.
-A worn out ball joint can cause similar symptoms.
+A worn-out ball joint can cause similar symptoms.

-Lets investigate a few reported symptoms
+Let’s investigate a few reported symptoms

 Jeep Wrangler Clicking Noise When Turning

-As previously described the metallic noise was mainly heard at low speeds and when steering is almost at full lock.
-The clicks are most prominent when returning to center from a hard left or right turn.
+As previously described the metallic noise was mainly heard at low speeds and when the steering is almost at full lock.
+The clicks are most prominent when returning to the center from a hard left or right turn.
 The noise can easily be replicated when stationary in order to demonstrate it to your mechanic or dealership.
 The clicking and popping will become more pronounced over time if left unattended to and possibly cause premature wear on other suspension components.

 - Metallic clicking